 Lenders offer various forms of secondary financing.
 Home equity lines of credit, or HELOCs, are one type.
 HELOCs work like revolving credit accounts.
 Each month, you can pay the interest on amounts you have drawn from the line of credit, or pay part or all of the balance.
 You free up the credit line for future use when you pay down the balance.

 HELOC rates fluctuate daily.
 A HELOC is considered a type of adjustable-rate mortgage, or ARM.
-The national average interest rate for a $30,000 HELOC was 4.74 percent, at the time of publication.
+The typical interest rate for a $50,000 HELOC is in the region of 5.25 to 5.75 percent, at the time of publication.

 Borrowers can get a second mortgage for a fixed amount.
 This is known as a stand-alone second mortgage.
 You can use the funds from a stand-alone second mortgage for a variety of purposes, such as tuition, non-mortgage debt repayment and home improvements.
 The rate may be fixed or adjustable depending on the loan type.

 A home equity loan is a type of stand-alone second mortgage.
 As with a HELOC, you can draw from a home equity loan, prepay it and replenish the credit line.
 However, interest rates for an equity loan are fixed.
-Also, average rates are higher for home equity loans than HELOCs, according to myFICO.
-For example, the average national interest rate for a $30,000 home equity loan at the time of publication was 6 percent.
+Also, average rates tend to be higher for home equity loans than HELOCs, perhaps three-quarters to one percent higher depending on your credit score and the amount you wish to borrow.

 A closed-end second mortgage is another type of stand-alone second mortgage.
 It is more restrictive than a HELOC or a home equity loan because the interest rate is fixed and you can't replenish the credit or continue to draw from it if you decide to pay down the balance.
 The average interest rate on this type of loan is usually higher than HELOC and home equity loan rates.
 That rate can be higher than 10 percent, according to TheTruthAboutMortgage.com.